-Table 10.2.1 Debt calculates the debt values as the Debt ratio of the values in table 10.1.2, multiplied by the opening RAB values.
+Table 10.2.1 Debt calculates total debt by multiplying the opening RAB by the Debt ratio.

 Table 10.2.2 Tax Expenses calculates the tax-related expenses in nominal terms to be used for the tax calculation.
 There are four parts: